lischy/touchinspiration/README.md

 **Summary**
 We need you to take the following standard technical assessment to enable us to gauge the following:

- 1. How you write code using a either ReactJS or VueJS. (correctness, efficiency, readable, clear).
+ 1. How you write code using ReactJS. (correctness, efficiency, readable, clear).

  2. How you decompose a problem and design a solution.